donte5405/GODOG/README.md

 ---

 ### Limitations
-- Only works with Godot 3.x at the moment.
+- Only works with Godot 3.x at the moment (Godot 4.x may work, but it's not tested).
 - GDScript is the only supported scripting langauge.
 - **Resource mapping with string formatting will not work!**
+- Shaders aren't tested.
+If it seems to break, workaround it by `#GODOG_EXPOSE` with its named parameters.
 	(Example: `"res://scn/scn_game_%d.tscn" % index`, `"Path/To/My/Node%d" % index`)
 - **It loves destroying GUI strings.
 To avoid the issue, store readable strings in translation files instead.**